Bare & Rare

-Bare & Rare is the second studio album by South Korean singer Chungha.
+Bare & Rare is the second studio album by South Korean singer Chung Ha.
 The first part was released on July 11, 2022, under MNH Entertainment and 88rising.

 Background

-On June 27, 2022, Chungha revealed a detailed teaser schedule for the first part of her second studio album, titled Bare & Rare.
+On June 27, 2022, Chung Ha revealed a detailed teaser schedule for the first part of her second studio album, titled Bare & Rare.
 The mood sampler in "Bare" version was uploaded on June 28.
 It showcased a "dreamy" and "mechanical" sound with a "strange" tension.
-On June 30, the official photo of "Bare #1" was released, showing Chungha in silhouette along with vintage colours and natural styling, while the "Bare #2" was released on July 1.
+On June 30, the official photo of "Bare #1" was released, showing Chung Ha in silhouette along with vintage colours and natural styling, while the "Bare #2" was released on July 1.
 The teaser images for the lead single "Sparkling" were released on July 2, which were said to have an "enchanting" atmosphere.
 The second image depicts the singer in a red dress surrounded by flowers.
 The track list for the album was released on July 4, with the highlight medley being released two days later on July 6.
 The music video teaser was released on July 8 and 9 respectively.
 Countdown posters were released on July 9 and 10 respectively before the official D-day countdown poster and album was released on July 11, 2022.